 Why do the Lions play on Thanksgiving?

-An owner took control and created the Detroit Lions Thanksgiving tradition
+Lions owner takes control and creates a Thanksgiving tradition

 The fact that the Lions were able to turn their attendance-boosting “gimmick” of playing on Thanksgiving into a tradition older than most Americans was due to their owner’s business smarts.
 At the time, Richards owned the radio station WJR, a major affiliate of the NBC Blue Network.
 He used this connection to negotiate a contract with NBC to air the Lions’ Thanksgiving games across the network.

 Richards’ move placed the Lions in a powerful position.
 They were connected to a major broadcast network, and the original “gimmick” had also worked in terms of boosting attendance totals.
 These two factors combined to mean the NFL was more than happy for the Lions to continue playing on Thanksgiving.
 After the conclusion of World War II, the Lions’ home Thanksgiving game became a staple of NFL history.

 What is the Lions’ Thanksgiving record?

 The Lions have now been an ever-present team on Thanksgiving since 1945.
 Their 2021 matchup with the Chicago Bears will be their 76th straight matchup and their 81st in total.
 Their record during that time is a rather mediocre 37-42-2 for a .469 winning percentage.

 The Lions’ record on Thanksgiving has been really up and down in their history.
 Detroit lost their first five games on the holiday, but they went 8-2 the following decade.
 The Lions had a strong run between 1970 and 2000 as they went 19-12.

 Unfortunately, since 2001, the Lions have lost 14 while winning on just five occasions.
 Four of those five wins came in consecutive seasons between 2013 and 2016, but they have not won a Thanksgiving game since 2016.